AI Award: Best Solution for Low-Emission Zones

 The Award: Recognition for Innovation in Urban Mobility

 At the 3rd edition of the Artificial Intelligence and Advanced Technologies Awards, Maedcore won the prize for the best technological solution in the category of Traffic Optimisation in Low-Emission Zones (LEZ).
 The award, endowed with €40,000, recognises projects that use AI and advanced technologies to reduce the environmental impact of urban transport.
+The programme is backed by the Ayuntamiento de Madrid and Madrid Innovación, which support AI initiatives addressing the city’s mobility and sustainability challenges.

 The Platform: How the Solution Works